Washington County Jail and Sheriff's Residence (Salem, Indiana)

-Washington County Jail and Sheriff's Residence is a historic jail and residence located at Salem, Washington County, Indiana.
+Washington County Jail and Sheriff's Residence is a historic jail and residence located at Salem, Indiana.
 It was built in 1881, and is a Second Empire style brick and stone building.
 It consists of a 2 1/2-story residence with a mansard roof with a 1 1/2-story rear jail addition.
 An office addition was added to the jail in 1974.

 It was listed on the National Register of Historic Places in 1984.
 It is included in the Salem Downtown Historic District.